evil the dead musical ben lomond santa cruzLocal News Theater

 Evil Dead The Musical first debuted in August, 2003 in a dark corner of the Tranzac Club in Toronto, Ontario.
 The musical is based on the book and lyrics by George Reinblatt, which combines story lines and ridiculously copious bloodbath scenes from the Evil Dead movie franchise: The Evil Dead (1981), Evil Dead II (1987), and Army of Darkness (1992) plus Evil Dead (2013) and Evil Dead Rise (2023).
 Set to a musical score by Reinblatt and Frank Cipolla, Christopher Bond, and Melissa Morris, the stage play has since been produced 500 times worldwide, including shows in Tokyo, Seoul, Madrid, Perth and Auckland, and in cities in just about every state in the nation, selling out venues and leaving throngs of fans drenched in fake blood screaming for more.

-Evil Dead the Musical, rated R, runs weekends September 20 through October 20 plus Halloween night, October 31st at Park Hall.
-Surreyya said, “I’m delighted that they’re going to be having Evil Dead the Musical at Park Hall!”
+Evil Dead the Musical runs weekends September 20 through October 20 plus Halloween night, October 31st at Park Hall and is suggested for mature audiences.

 Like Rocky Horror but Bloodier